TheDrone7/shieldbow/docs/api/CurrentGameManager.md

 #### .fetchFeatured ()

 Fetch a list of featured games.
-These games are not cached.